LarsBehrenberg/IA-prototype/content/posts/impressionist-news.md

       explain below.

+      #### June 2020

+      On 1 June 2020 the Boston Museum of Fine Arts is delivering an online course for children in grades 1-5 entitled [Exploring Impressionism: The Art of Claude Monet](https://mfa.org/event/distance-learning/exploring-impressionism-the-art-of-claude-monet?event=62431).

       #### May 2020

+      The UK's Guardian has produced this fun online [art quiz](https://www.theguardian.com/culture/2020/may/15/how-do-we-know-monet-painted-this-outdoors-the-great-british-art-quiz), including a question about Claude Monet.

       The Foundation Monet has launched an [online tour](https://fondation-monet.com/visite-virtuelle/) of Monet's House in Giverny.
 Explore Monet's bedroom, his yellow kitchen adorned with Japanese art, and his blue-tiled kitchen.